A classroom card activity on a tabletop. A hand holds a card that says year 6.

 Explore issues surrounding:

-• Impacts of relational health (e.g., social connection versus isolation) for healthy aging
+• Impacts of relational health (e.g., social connection versus isolation) on healthy aging and caregiver well-being

 RISE-AI